howellsbgt/CERN-Data-Analysis-ALICE-Run3/README.md

 Originally developed between Sept 2023–May 2024 as part of my master’s thesis at CERN (ALICE experiment).
 Uploaded to GitHub in 2025 for public reference and portfolio purposes.

-### Goal:
+### Goals:
-Reconstruct neutral V⁰ particles from their charged decay products.
+- Reconstruct neutral V⁰ particles from their charged decay products.
-Apply optimised selection cuts to maximise signal purity.
+- Apply optimised selection cuts to maximise signal purity.
-Calculate detector reconstruction efficiencies using Monte Carlo simulations.
+- Calculate detector reconstruction efficiencies using Monte Carlo simulations.
-Correct the measured spectra and compute the Λ/K⁰<sub>S</sub> baryon-to-meson ratio.
+- Correct the measured spectra and compute the Λ/K⁰<sub>S</sub> baryon-to-meson ratio.

 **Key achievements**
 - Developed ~90 % signal-retention V0 selection pipeline